amason1328/datajournalism-fall23/assignment1.md

   * How?
 The best elements were the most simplistic.
 The opening map is extremely powerful in showing, as you scroll and scroll, the crazy increase in Scientologist-owned properties.
   * Rate effectiveness on scale of 1-5.
 3.5

+# Pitch

+A question I would like to answer is how lower-income communities in DC are supported, specifically in terms of mental health resources and access to affordable housing.
+Data could come from the Department of Human Services as well as think tank/non-profit research and community support groups.
+The story is timely now as politicians in the Capitol argue over dress codes and pay raises while many people in the same city are sleeping in the streets.
+Now is also a time when housing and budgeting for public services are being hotly contested.
+I would talk to DHS, DC Housing Counseling Services, DC Kids Count, the Department of Behavioral Health and people who live in impacted areas.